thales-markets/thales-improvement-proposals/TIPs/TIP-81.md

 ## Specification

-This TIP entails the Thales Treasury DAO to distribute 8,000 OP + 8,000 THALES every 2 weeks for the total duration of 4 weeks pro-rata towards wallets that have accrued losses on Overtime Markets (that have realized sUSD losses on resolved positions/games) during the current 2-week round.
+This TIP entails the Thales Treasury DAO to distribute 8,000 OP + 8,000 THALES every 2 weeks for the total duration of 4 weeks pro-rata towards wallets that have accrued losses on Overtime Markets (that have realized sUSD losses on resolved positions/games) during the ongoing 2-week round.

 ## Copyright